 For more than a century, from the founding members of our Order who were Civil War Veterans Civil War Veterans to the recent “Haitian Inspiration Tour” through which veterans with disabilities had the chance to experience amputee soccer, the Knights of Columbus has walked hand in hand with the men and women of the armed forces of the countries in which the Order exists.
 Since before World War I, the Knights have provided for the spiritual and temporal well-being of our military personnel, and that work has continued into the 21st century.

 Today, there are 52 active military councils, 10 naval carrier roundtables, and war zone roundtables.

-A number of the founding members of the Knights of Columbus were veterans, and the Order has have always had a close relationship with both active duty-personnel and veterans of military service.
+A number of the founding members of the Knights of Columbus were veterans, and the Order has always had a close relationship with both active-duty personnel and veterans of military service.
 Overseas military councils are located in countries where the United States has a long-established military presence, including Germany, Italy, the United Kingdom, Japan and South Korea.
 During the past year, new military councils were established at Fort Bragg, N.C., and Fort Carson, Colo.
 In each location, the Knights of Columbus works in close cooperation with the Archdiocese for the Military Services, USA.

 Our history of working with the military and veterans began in 1916 during the Mexican campaign commanded by General John J. Pershing, when the Knights established recreation centers for enlisted men.